 Terpenes are the aromatic compounds found in the oils of the cannabis plant along with several plants and flowers.
-Terpenes are responsible for potent scents of pine, citrus fruits, and berries.
-There is a vast array of terpenes that may have the ability to interact in a beneficial way with the other cannabinoids in cannabis.
-Originally created by cannabis to attract pollinators for reproductive purposes, these unique oils have several medical benefits such as reducing anxiety, decrease pain and inflammation, improve insomnia or increase your awareness.
-Many are identifiable by their intense flavor profile, terpenes and cannabinoids work in harmony together to create an “entourage effect” that enhances the medicinal properties of cannabis.
+Terpenes interact with cannabinoids such as THC and CBD for medical benefit and provide many of their own.
+This is known as the “entourage effect”.
+Created by the cannabis plant to attract pollinators for reproductive purposes as well as detract predators, these unique oils have several medical benefits such as reducing anxiety, decrease pain and inflammation, improve insomnia and/or increase your awareness.
+Many are identifiable by their intense flavor profile like citrus, pine, herbs and black pepper.
+Terpenes and cannabinoids work in harmony together to create the entourage effect that enhances the medicinal properties of cannabis.
+There are more than 100 terpenes, for more education on individual terpenes and their benefits, visit CannabizMD on Instagram: @cannabiz_md.

 Pinene — This common cannabis terpene has a scent similar to pine needles or Christmas trees.
 It can be found in most culinary herbs as well, like basil, rosemary, and dill.
 Research has found that it can keep you alert and be used to treat asthma, inflammation, and anxiety.